samcartersmith/cds/packages/ui-scorecard/A11y_Executor_README.md

 ```

 To configure specific file paths to run a11y engine on, we can add the targetPath and codeOwnerFilePath:
+Note: You must specify the platform (web / mobile).

 ```json
 {